rajesh-gouda/jupyterlab-docker-server/workspace/README.md

-Here will your files and folders
+This folder will contain all your Jupyter notebooks and related files.
+Any work done inside the container will be saved here and persist on your local machine.